bo3b/3D-Vision-Direct/README.md

 I could not find any example code showing how to use Direct Mode, while just using the nvapi, so I developed this example.

 All older examples use a rendertarget with an extra line for the stereo signature.
-This example works without requiring the stereo signature or any special setup, other than doubling the size of the backbuffer.
+This example works without requiring the stereo signature or any special setup, ~~other than doubling the size of the backbuffer.~~ Default branch is now 'single-width' which is the preferred approach.
 <br>
 <br>